kyraikeda/kyraikeda.github.io/essays/frameworks.md

 <br>
 <br>

 Anyways, I've always heard that HTML and CSS are easy languages to understand and pretty basic knowledge for anyone in the computer science field.
 I can somewhat agree, but having no previous experience with either, I admit to struggling with the syntax and structure at first.
 Add a framework like Semantic UI to that mix and somehow I'm even more lost.
-I appreciate how using a framework insatntly makes the creation look more modern and appealing, but the complexity of it is levels above basic HTML and CSS.
+I appreciate how using a framework instantly makes the creation look more modern and appealing, but the complexity of it is levels above basic HTML and CSS.
 <br>
 <br>